davidmmorgan/davidmmorgan.github.io/_pages/about.md

 I attended Worcester Polytechnic Institute for my B.S., where I had the pleasure of working in the [Shell Lab](https://labs.wpi.edu/shelllab/) on the [regulation of heat-shock proteins in mycobacteria](https://digitalcommons.wpi.edu/mqp-all/1610/).

-When I'm not in the lab I enjoy backpacking, reading science fiction and fantasy, brewing beer, and spending time with my dog Gigi.